gootik/hakicache/doc/haki_beam_compiler.md

-# Module haki_syntax_compiler #
+# Module haki_beam_compiler #
 * [Description](#description)
 * [Data Types](#types)
 * [Function Index](#index)
 * [Function Details](#functions)

-Using the simple erl_syntax module to build a AST before compiling the module.
+NOTE: Super hacky (but fast) at the moment.

 <a name="description"></a>

 ## Description ##
-This is way more stable than the ASM compiler and thus should be used for most cases.
+If you want to use
+this compiler you have to force it by forcing it.
+For example: haki:cache(K, V, haki_beam_compiler).

 <a name="types"></a>

 ## Data Types ##